CIBC-Internal/python/Doc/library/unittest.rst

 If an exception is raised in a ``setUpModule`` then none of the tests in the module will be run and the ``tearDownModule`` will not be run.
-If the exception is a ``SkipTest`` exception then the module will be reported as having been skipped instead of as an error.
+If the exception is a :exc:`SkipTest` exception then the module will be reported as having been skipped instead of as an error.